Jerakin/defold-color/README.md

 * `color` (vmath.vector4)

 ### **color.to_hsv(color)**
-Converts the a color given in the HSV format into a color vector.
+Converts the color to a table of HSV values.

 **PARAMETERS**
 * `color` (vmath.vector4)